 There are two warring schools of thought about how to best understand these systems: Reductionism and Holism.
 Both camps, in a medical context, intend to create healthier humans, but their different approaches to understanding and considering the human body lead to vastly different attempts… and results.

 Before we get into the details, it’s worth noting that these two groups aren’t actually unified or even very well defined.
 There are plenty of nuances within each philosophy that result in very different opinions and practices, and individual biologists often fall somewhere on a spectrum between the two.

 Considering The Reduced Body

 Reductionism asserts that we can best understand an organism by reducing it to its component parts.
 This position sees the human body as a massive collection of very simple systems.
 Reductionists apply that concept to argue that problems can and should be fixed by isolating the smallest possible system and adjusting it.
-The reductionist views the human body as a mechanism comprised of smaller mechanisms, down to the molecular level and beyond.
+The reductionist views the human body as a mechanism contained within smaller mechanisms, down to the molecular level and beyond.
 The Medical Establishment and Big Pharma apply the reductionist view.

 Considering The Whole Body

 Holism views an organism by considering the relationship of its complete systems to its whole.
 This position sees the human body as a collection of systems that are best understood by their impact on and relationship to each other and to the whole body.
 Holists argue that problems can and should be fixed by examining all of the systems that relate to the problem, and then adjusting them each with a consciousness of how each adjustment affects the whole.

 Holists are often defined simply by their objection to reductionism.
 Some Holists observe that we cannot reduce certain biological systems because they are so complex that predicting their behavior is beyond the computational processing power available to us.